What is Miacalcin Nasal?

 To be sure this medication is not causing harmful side effects to the inside of your nose, your doctor may want to check your nasal passages often.

-Your doctor may have you take extra vitamin D while you are using calcitonin nasal.
+Your doctor may have you take extra vitamin D while you are using Miacalcin Nasal.
 Take only the amount of vitamin D that your doctor has prescribed.

 What happens if I miss a dose?

 Use the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not use extra medicine to make up the missed dose.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.